buttermilkgreen/ais_ship_tracker/README.md

 * **`vessel_class`**: The class of the current vessel, either Class A (generally for commercial vessels) or Class B (generally for leisure vessels).

 The following update every ~6 minutes for ships underway and at anchor/moored
-* * **`Destination`**: The intended port or location the vessel is sailing towards.
+* **`destination`**: The intended port or location the vessel is sailing towards.
 Note this is manually updated by crew so can vary in quality and accuracy.
-* **`ETA`**: The intended port or location the vessel is sailing towards.
+* **`eta`**: The intended port or location the vessel is sailing towards.
 Note this is manually updated by crew so can vary in quality and accuracy.
 * **`ship_length`**: The total physical length of the vessel in metres.
 * **`imo_number`**: The unique, permanent 7-digit identifier assigned to the hull.
 * **`call_sign`**: The vessel's unique alphanumeric maritime radio call sign.